-Mandeville Primary School's Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
+Welwyn St Mary's Primary School's Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by the Governing Body.
 This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by The Governing Body.
-The policy was last reviewed and agreed by the Governing Body on 16th September 2024.
+This policy is approved by the Governing Body.